-Responsibility: Joanne Hawkins Date doc. created: 12 th Dec 2022 Development Director Print name sign off: Simon Little, Managing Director Last review date of doc: 12 th Dec 2022 Signature: Next review date: December 2023
+Responsibility: Managing Director Date doc. created: 12 th Dec 2022 Print name sign off: Simon Little, Managing Director Last review date of doc: March 2024 Signature: Next review date: March 2025

-This document must be approved annually by Senior Leadership Team and presented to the Board.
+This document must be approved annually.

 Best Practice Network recognises its legal requirement to comply with the General Data Protection Regulation (GDPR; EU) 2016.
 The GDPR covers information that is in any form - it is equally applicable whether the data is computerised, manual or in any other format.
 All Best Practice Network personnel are required to maintain the confidentiality of any personal data held by the company in whatever form.
 The EU GDPR replaces the Data Protection Directive 95/46/EC and is designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens' data privacy and to reshape the way organizations across the region approach data privacy.